dannick-hasura/instruqt-logical-models/logical-models/02-logical-models-1/assignment.md

 # Native Queries
 Now we get to the fun part, native queries allow us to leverage the underlying functionality of the database language -- in this case Postgres SQL.
 Let's write a SQL function that will return patient data but mask several pieces of private information.

+On the Native Queries tab, create a new query and paste this SQL function that will mask patient data.

 ```SQL
 SELECT
   CONCAT(p.first_name, ' ', LEFT(p.last_name, 1)) AS patient_name,